Fresh Fruits & Vegetables in Spring

 A quick spring pasta full of roasted tomato flavour, peppery rocket and savoury chorizo.

-STEP 1 Cook the spaghetti in a large saucepan of boiling salted water until al dente.
+Cook the spaghetti in a large saucepan of boiling salted water until al dente.
 Drain, reserving a little cooking water.

-STEP 3 Add olives, cooked spaghetti and a splash of reserved pasta water.
+Add olives, cooked spaghetti and a splash of reserved pasta water.
 Toss well.
 Fold through rocket, season to taste and top with crumbled feta to serve.

-Bananas & mangoes with palm sugar cream
+Bananas and mangoes with palm sugar cream

-Prep 15 mins | Chilling time 20 mins | Serves 4
+Prep 15 mins | Chilling 20 mins | Serves 4

 A simple tropical dessert combining fresh bananas and mango with lightly sweetened coconut cream.

-STEP 1 Place the coconut cream, palm sugar and lime juice into a bowl and whisk until smooth.
+Place the coconut cream, palm sugar and lime juice into a bowl and whisk until smooth.
 Chill until ready to serve.

-STEP 2 Arrange sliced bananas and mango on serving plates or in bowls.
+Arrange sliced bananas and mango on serving plates or in bowls.

-STEP 3 Spoon over the palm sugar cream and finish with a little lime zest before serving.
+Spoon over the palm sugar cream and finish with a little lime zest before serving.

 • Build colourful salads using tomato medley, leafy greens and herbs.